 As and when the scheme trades in the derivatives market, there are risk factors and issues concerning the use of derivatives that Investors should understand.
 Derivative products are specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
 The use of a derivative requires an understanding not only of the underlying instrument but also of the derivative itself.
-Derivatives require maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to the portfolio and the The fund has provision for using derivative instruments for portfolio balancing and hedging purposes.
-Interest Rate Swaps will be done with approved counter parties under pre approved ISDA agreements.
-Mark to Market of swaps, netting off of cash flow and default provision clauses will be provided as per international best practice on a reciprocal basis.
-Interest rate swaps and other derivative instruments will be used as per local (RBI and SEBI) regulatory guidelines.

-ability to forecast price or interest rate movements correctly.
+Derivatives require the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to the portfolio and the ability to forecast price or interest rate movements correctly.
 There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counter party") to comply with the terms of the derivatives contract.
 Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.